 Our scalp is skin just like the rest of our body, but its characteristics are unique.
 Your scalp contains more hair follicles, more sebaceous glands, and a specific microbiome.
 This means, that no matter your curly hair type, the scalp may be more susceptible to certain dermatological problems than other areas of the skin.
 One of these problems may be an itchy scalp, and you may require scalp treatments to help improve its health.

-Just one square centimeter of our scalp can be inhabited by up to one billion microorganisms including bacteria, fungi and viruses, making the microbiome complex.
-The scalp’s microbiome can be affected by an individual’s unique pH, temperature, moisture, and sebum content.
+Just one square centimeter of our scalp can be inhabited by up to one billion microorganisms, including bacteria, fungi, and viruses, making the microbiome complex.
+An individual’s unique pH, temperature, moisture, and sebum content can affect the scalp's microbiome.
 External factors such as the environment, lifestyle, and cosmetic use may also contribute.
-That’s why you should use scalp-specific products to keep the microbiome balanced.
+That’s why you should use scalp-specific product recipes to keep the microbiome balanced.

 Scalp pruritus is the medical term for “itchy scalp” and can be challenging to diagnose because sometimes there is no visible evidence of irritation on the scalp.
 “Pruritus,” also known as itch, is an unpleasant sensation that evokes a desire to scratch.
 One study found that it is a common condition, with 25% of participants reporting an itchy scalp.

 Symptoms of an Itchy Scalp